 A dear friend shared about how a protege brought the man she desired to marry.
 Interestingly, my friend had met the man through another lady who also introduced him as the man she wanted to marry.
 Both ladies are saved from a disaster.

 Emotions are more powerful than we think.
 Be sincere with yourself.
 Slow down and share with those you owe accountability.
 Do not talk to them after you have made a decision.
 Talk to them first.
-In the midst of godly counsel, your safety is guaranteed.
+Amid godly counsel, your safety is guaranteed.

 Most of the issues that pastors and family meetings try to settle in marriage are actually issues that proper guidance and probing would have exposed before marriage.